ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-hivesong.md

 - [**PayPal**](https://www.paypal.com/donate/?hosted_button_id=3BVQAB7VCJJ7U): one-shot donations to the same general research fund.
 No PayPal account required; debit/credit card payment is available on the donation page.

 Honest framing: contributions to either channel go to UltimApe's general research budget rather than to a Hivesong-specific account.
 That's where the prototype work is currently being funded from.
 Money received this way helps cover the prototype work while the formal drive is set up.
 When the formal drive launches, it will have its own dedicated channel and tracking; until then, these are the available paths.

+**How do I get notified when the formal funding drive launches?**
+Email [`hivesong@wovensoup.com`](mailto:hivesong@wovensoup.com).
+If your browser doesn't support mailto links or you'd rather use a different mail app, the address is `hivesong@wovensoup.com`; copy it into whatever you use for email.

+A few honest details about what you're signing up for:

+- The address forwards to UltimApe's personal Gmail inbox.
+There's no third-party mailing list service, no auto-responder, no analytics, no tracking pixel.
+Just a human reading and replying.
+- Anyone who emails the address is treated as opting in to be notified when the funding drive officially launches.
+That notification will be a single email blast, not an ongoing newsletter.
+- The notification list works via a Gmail filter on the To: field: anyone who's emailed the address gets included when the launch announcement goes out.
+- Feel free to send a longer message if you want: questions, suggestions, "just wanted to say I'm interested," or anything else.
+UltimApe will read it and respond when possible.

 **What about Mastodon?
 Or other platforms?**
 Phase 1 is Twitter → Bluesky only.
 Mastodon imports, ActivityPub support, and other source/target platforms are described in Section 1.6 as future scope.
 The architecture is built around a `Source` interface specifically so additional platforms can be added later without rewriting the pipeline.